Pakistan picks former chief justice as caretaker premier

-ISLAMABAD (AP) — Pakistan’s ruling party and the opposition have selected a former chief justice as the country’s caretaker prime minister for an interim two-month period.
+ISLAMABAD (AP) — Pakistan’s ruling party and the opposition on Monday selected a former chief justice as the country’s caretaker prime minister for an interim two-month period pending parliamentary elections this summer.

-Incumbent Prime Minister Shahid Khaqan Abbasi, whose term ends this week, and opposition leader Khursheed Shah announced that Nasir-ul-Mulk has been appointed caretaker prime minister pending the outcome of parliamentary elections on July 25.
+The government of the Pakistan Muslim League party formally ends on Thursday, when the nation’s parliament will be dissolved ahead of the July 25 balloting.
 Whoever wins majority in parliament in that vote will name the next prime minister.

-Mulk will likely be sworn in on Friday, June 1.
-The government of Pakistan Muslim League formally ends May 31 when the nation’s parliament will be dissolved ahead of the balloting.
+It will be only the third time in Pakistan’s 70-year-long history that a parliament has finished its five-year term without political upheaval or dismissal by the military.

+Outgoing Prime Minister Shahid Khaqan Abbasi and opposition leader Khursheed Shah announced Monday that Nasir-ul-Mulk has been appointed caretaker prime minister.
+Mulk will likely be sworn in on Friday.

 Most Read Nation & World Stories